AbhiIkhar/Operating-System/README.md

-# MY OPERATING SYSTEM
+# MultiProgramming Operating System

-Project is build about building an Operating system which are divided into 3 phases.
+This MOS project is divided into 3 phases.